DeSantis proposes Disney trial schedule that puts start date in 2025, after elections

 In response, DeSantis and Florida lawmakers passed legislation that repealed those agreements.

-Disney sued DeSantis and the five-member board, asking a federal judge to void the governor’s takeover of the theme park district and the new oversight board’s actions on the grounds that they violated the company’s free speech rights.
+Disney sued DeSantis and the five-member board, asking a federal judge to void the governor's takeover of the theme park district, as well as the new oversight board's actions, on the grounds that they violated the company's free speech rights.

 The board sued Disney in state court in an effort to maintain its control of construction and design at Disney World.